 Sean Derry grew up in Alaska.
 His family moved to the territory via steamship in the late nineteenth century and later established one of the largest commercial reindeer herds in the history of Alaska.
 Derry’s ongoing interest in mechanical devices and amateur engineering can be at least partially attributed to his childhood experience repairing Craftsman lawnmowers.
 In his artistic practice, he explores the lived experience of a place and investigates alternative strategies for inhabiting these environments.
 Derry’s work includes installations, public commissions and curatorial projects.
-He has developed projects for the Rivers of Steel Heritage Area, Trust for Public Land, Anchorage Museum at the Rasmuson Center, Art in Action, National Institute for Fitness and Sport, and Waterman Agricultural Center.
+He has developed projects for the Arlington Arts Center, Rivers of Steel Heritage Area, Trust for Public Land, Anchorage Museum at the Rasmuson Center, Art in Action, National Institute for Fitness and Sport, and Waterman Agricultural Center.
 He has completed public commissions for the University of Alaska, the City of Indianapolis, and Indianapolis Cultural Trail.
 In 2006, Derry’s commission, Charting Pogue’s Run, was featured in the Americans for the Arts Year in Review.
-Derry is the recipient of grants from the Sprout Fund, Mid Atlantic Arts Foundation, Pennsylvania Council on the Arts, Alaska State Council on the Arts, and Edith Fergus-Gilmore Trust.
-Sean Derry currently lives in Pittsburgh, Pennsylvania and is the area head of sculpture at Indiana University of Pennsylvania.
+Derry is the recipient of grants from the Pittsburgh Foundation, Sprout Fund, Mid Atlantic Arts Foundation, Pennsylvania Council on the Arts, Alaska State Council on the Arts, and Edith Fergus-Gilmore Trust.
+Sean Derry currently lives in Western Pennsylvania and is the area head of sculpture at Indiana University of Pennsylvania.